geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 I agree that this isn't right.
 I see what this is doing now.
 Okay, so on line 641, this is like the problem is it's referencing sources I dot ST.
-Like the problem is the reason that the add isn't working is because it's like it's referencing the shapetracker.
+Like the problem is the reason that the add isn't working is because it's like it's referencing the ShapeTracker.
 This is the same function.
 I don't even understand, like, somehow it deleted 14 lines.
 This isn't what the bounty is.